goujilinouhaila-coder/Multiplication_table/README.md

 ## Install

+To install this package, you can run its command prompt the following line.

+$ pip install multiplication_table

-You can discover our package in the link below:
+And also, you can discover it in the link below:

 https://pypi.org/project/multiplication-table/